webpush-wg/webpush-vapid/draft-ietf-webpush-vapid.md

 scheme.

-This authentication scheme is intended for use by an application server when using the webpush protocol {{?I-D.ietf-webpush-protocol}}, but it could be used in other contexts if applicable.
+This authentication scheme is intended for use by an application server when using the Web Push protocol {{?I-D.ietf-webpush-protocol}}, but it could be used in other contexts if applicable.